rcrowther/apertium-dictionary-generator/README.rst

     {|throw |chuck}#regular  |jeter#regular

-but is horrible to type.
+...but is horrible to type.